chrisclark/blog/content/actually-understanding-timezones-in-postgres-applications.md

 Slug: actually-understanding-timezones-in-postgresql
 Category: Code & Tutorials

-Everyone hates confusing timezone stuff, and everyone has had to deal with it at some point.
-It's the worst.
-And it's also incredibly boring, so doesn't lend itself to digging in and figuring out what the hell is going on.
-But sometimes you don't have a choice, like me, yesterday, when my slightly-imprecise understanding of how PostgreSQL handles timestamps and timezones ended with a nervous breakdown at my desk, and the marketing department looking very concerned.
-The results I kept getting seemed *impossible*!
-Down was up, up was down, Pacific Time suddenly had no meaning, and I imagined that the official GMT clock was spinning around like something from Alice in Wonderland, laughing at me.
+Timezones are the worst.
+We should all just live in UTC, reasonable sunset hours be damned.
+And learning about timezone implementation details is incredibly boring and esoteric<sup>[1](#footnote1)</sup>, so most developers are not inclined to figure out what the hell is actually going on until they really need to.
+Like me, yesterday, when my slightly-imprecise understanding of how PostgreSQL handles timezones ended with a nervous breakdown at my desk, and the marketing department looking very concerned.

+My query results seemed
+*impossible*!
+Down was up, up was down, Pacific Time suddenly had no meaning, and I imagined a bunch of National Time Service officials in Greenwhich sniggering at me.

-But it turns out all is actually right with the world, and everything makes sense, and I totally know what's going on.
+But it turns out all is indeed right with the world, everything makes sense, and I totally know what's going on, now.
 Follow along (you just need the ability to run SQL on PostgreSQL) and join me in the basking glow of timezone comprehension.

-If you make it all the way through, I promise you'll know enough to puzzle out any Postgres timezone question you have.
-It's detail, but it's important detail.
+If you make it all the way through, I promise you'll know enough to puzzle out any Postgres timezone question you may have - with the exception of my mystery question at the end, which is totally insane and inexplicable.

 ## Easy Sample Data

-Let's make a test table.
+To start, let's make a test table.
 Easy.

     :::sql
     CREATE TABLE test